National Severe Storms Laboratory: History

-In 1962 a research team from the United States Weather Bureau's National Severe Storms Project (NSSP) moved from Kansas City, Missouri to Norman, Oklahoma, where, in 1956, the Cornell Aeronautical Laboratory had installed a 3 cm continuous-wave Doppler Weather Surveillance Radar-1957 (WSR-57).
+In 1962 a research team from the United States Weather Bureau's National Severe Storms Project (NSSP) moved from Kansas City, Missouri, to Norman, Oklahoma, where, in 1956, the Cornell Aeronautical Laboratory had installed a 3 cm continuous-wave Doppler Weather Surveillance Radar-1957 (WSR-57).
 This radar was designed to detect very high wind speeds in tornadoes, but could not determine the distance to the tornadoes.
 In 1963, the Weather Radar Laboratory (WRL) was established in Norman and, in the following year, engineers modified the radar to transmit in pulses.
 The pulse-Doppler radar could receive data in between each transmit pulse, eliminating the need for two antennas and solving the distance problem.

 In 1964, the remainder of the NSSP moved to Norman, where it merged with WRL and was renamed the National Severe Storms Laboratory (NSSL).
 Dr. Edwin Kessler became the first director.
 In 1969, NSSL obtained a surplus 10-cm pulse-Doppler radar from the United States Air Force.
 This radar was used to scan and film the complete life cycle of a tornado in 1973.
 By comparing the film with velocity images from the radar, the researchers found a pattern that showed the tornado beginning to form before it could be visually detected on the film.
 The researchers named this phenomenon the Tornado Vortex Signature (TVS).
 Research using this radar led to the concept that would later go on to become the NWS NEXRAD WSR-88D radar network.

 In 1973, the Laboratory commissioned a second Doppler weather radar, named the Cimarron radar, located 15 mi west of Oklahoma City.
 This enabled NSSL to perform dual Doppler experiments while scanning storms with both radars simultaneously.

 A deliberate decision to collocate research with operations led the National Severe Storms Forecast Center to move from Kansas City to Norman in 1997, changing its name to the Storm Prediction Center.
 This move would allow for improved collaborations between NSSL and SPC.
 Some three years later in 2000, the first NOAA Hazardous Weather Testbed (HWT) Spring Experiment took place.
 This would become an annual event to evaluate operational and experimental models and algorithms with the NWS.

 Organization

-NSSL is organized into three primary divisions:
+NSSL is organized into three primary branches: